 The Committee on Racial Diversity (CORD) is a committee of the American Finance Association whose mission is to increase the racial diversity of the finance profession.
 We are striving to increase awareness of issues related to racial diversity, enhance career development for faculty and students, and expand the pipeline of students from underrepresented racial groups.

 News and Events:

-CORD solicits PhD student participation in its inaugural Mentoring Program for PhD students.
+CORD solicits PhD student participation in its 2024 Mentoring Program for PhD students.

-We especially encourage students who can benefit from CORD’s efforts to broaden opportunities to people from all backgrounds in the creation and dissemination of financial economics knowledge.
+We especially encourage advanced PhD students at North American universities who can benefit from CORD’s efforts to broaden opportunities to people from all backgrounds in the creation and dissemination of financial economics knowledge.
 Participation is limited, so please apply now.
-The application deadline is September 25, 2022.
+The application deadline is September 15, 2023.

 Rohan Williamson (Chair)

 The Ohio State University